duysqubix/MuOxi/docs/glossary.md

 **Session UID**
 A per-connection random ID generated at accept and persisted in Redis.
-Distinct from the character UID.
-The session UID is socket-tied; the character UID is in-world-tied.
-Plan 6 separated these two concepts;
+Distinct from the character UID — session UID is socket-tied, character UID is in-world-tied.
-pre-Plan-6 code conflated them.

 **`SessionConfig`**
 A small struct passed into each `process()` task, currently carrying